-A postponement is an administrative matter, handled initially by staff of the Valuation Tribunal before any hearing has commenced, and, although 'administrative', must be handled in accordance with judicial practice and procedural principles.
+A postponement is an administrative matter before any hearing has commenced and is handled in accordance with judicial practice and procedural principles.
+It will be granted where there are compelling reasons to justify the delay of proceedings.

-- 1. A party may apply for a postponement in advance of the hearing date.
-Reasons must be given and the other party or parties notified. - 2.
-An application for a postponement should be made in writing as soon as possible and should indicate the reasons for it and whether the other parties agree.
-In cases of urgency, the application may be made by telephone but should then, if time permits, be followed by a written application sent by email.
-An application will not normally be considered where the other party or parties have not been informed. - 3.
-The presumption is against the granting of postponements.
+- 1) A party may apply for a postponement in advance of the hearing date if compelling reasons arise.
+Reasons must be given, and the other parties to the case notified. - 2) An application for a postponement must be made in writing as soon as possible and must indicate the reasons for it, and whether the other parties agree.
+In cases of urgency, the application may be initially made by telephone but should then be followed by a written application sent by email.
+An application will not normally be considered where the other party or parties have not been informed. - 3) The presumption is against the granting of postponements.
 Postponements will not be granted automatically but only if there are good and sufficient reasons for doing so and it is in the interests of justice to do so.
 No postponement will be granted solely for the paperwork to be completed on a settled appeal.
-In the absence of paperwork, the panel will confirm any agreement at the hearing or strike out or dismiss the appeal where the appellant has withdrawn but the appeal is still outstanding. - 4.
-Good reasons for granting a postponement may include the following: - the non-availability of a party or representative owing to unexpected illhealth (although in the case of a representative's long-term illness it is expected that alternative arrangements for representation will be made) - an unexpected or unforeseen event which makes it impossible to attend the arranged day of the hearing (for example, a serious fire or a significant IT problem occurring at the last minute) - the recent emergence of new evidence or case law that requires consideration - material or notices sent to an incorrect email address resulting in delay in reaching the correct recipient - 5.
-The following examples do not constitute good reasons: - holiday commitments that interfere with the timetable for meeting procedural obligations - the fact that the parties have failed to enter into meaningful negotiations or negotiations are under way but incomplete and are expected to continue beyond the hearing date - 6.
-Where the applicant has a good and sufficient reason for postponement (as in para.
-4 above), it should normally be granted unless either the other party presents a stronger argument to the contrary or the interests of justice require the application to be rejected. - 7.
-The member of staff will advise all parties in writing (normally within three working days) of the decision on the application, together with the reasons, provided that there is sufficient time prior to the hearing.
+In the absence of paperwork, the panel will confirm any agreement at the hearing or strike out or dismiss the appeal where the appellant has withdrawn but the appeal is still outstanding. - 4) Good reasons for granting a postponement may include the following: - the non-availability of a party or representative owing to unexpected illhealth (although in the case of a representative's long-term illness it is expected that alternative arrangements for representation will be made) - an unexpected or unforeseen event which makes it impossible to attend the arranged day of the hearing (for example, a serious fire or a significant IT problem occurring at the last minute) - the recent emergence of new evidence or case law that requires consideration - material or notices sent to an incorrect email address resulting in delay in reaching the correct recipient - 5) The following examples do not constitute good reasons: - holiday commitments that interfere with the timetable for meeting procedural obligations - the fact that the parties have failed to enter into meaningful negotiations or negotiations are under way but incomplete and are expected to continue beyond the hearing date - 6) Where the applicant has a good and sufficient reason for postponement (as in para.
+4 above), it should normally be granted unless either the other party presents a stronger argument to the contrary or the interests of justice require the application to be rejected.

-- 8. If the member of staff does not grant the application, the applicant may request that it be referred to a Senior Member (or the presiding Senior Member if one has been appointed for the case) if there is time before the hearing.
+- 7) All parties will be informed in writing (normally within three working days) of the decision on the application, together with the reasons, provided that there is sufficient time prior to the hearing. - 8) If the application is not granted, the applicant may request that the postponement be referred to a Senior Member (or the presiding Senior Member if one has been appointed for the case) if there is time before the hearing.
 Otherwise, the party may apply at the hearing for an adjournment or, if unable to attend in person, request that the application be considered in their absence, but with the risk that if the application is rejected the case will proceed.
-Paragraphs 4-6 will apply to an application made or considered at this stage. - 9.
-The Tribunal may itself postpone a hearing for administrative reasons if it is unable to hear the appeal on the given date, but it will give as much notice as possible to the parties to minimise inconvenience.
+Paragraphs 4-6 will apply to an application made or considered at this stage. - 9) The Tribunal may itself postpone a hearing for administrative reasons if it is unable to hear and conclude the appeal on the given date, but it will give as much notice as possible to the parties to minimise inconvenience.